gvwilson/thirdbit/fiction/iffy/index.md

 weren't enough to turn the tide.

-Nineteen and five… Sixteen and eight… Fourteen and ten… The numbers in the corner of the map showed the number of blue dots remaining and the number that had gone dark.
+Nineteen and five… Sixteen and eight… Fourteen and ten… The numbers in the corner of the map showed how many blue dots remained and how many had gone dark.
 At twelve and twelve the remaining Marines began to fall back.
 The green dots kept pace but let them go.